-If transfer_res_num is True, the residue numbering from the original PDB or mmCIF is retained (by default, residues are renumbered from 1, and chains are labeled from A).
+If transfer_res_num is True, the residue numbering from the original PDB/mmCIF/BinaryCIF is retained (by default, residues are renumbered from 1, and chains are labeled from A).

-If model_segment is set, it is used to read a subset of the residues from the file, just as in model_read().
+If model_segment is set, it is used to read a subset of the residues from the file, just as in Model.read().

 In order for this routine to work correctly, you should first have read in topology and parameter libraries.
-The new model object is returned on success.
+The new Model object is returned on success.

-Example: See selection.energy(), conjugate_gradients() command.
+Example: See Selection.energy(), ConjugateGradients() command.